 Julia Serano is a true Renaissance woman: a writer, performer, activist, musician, and biologist.
-She is best known for her book Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity (Seal Press), a collection of personal essays that reveal how misogyny frames popular assumptions about femininity, and shapes many of the myths and misconceptions people have about transsexual women.
-Since its publication in 2007, Whipping Girl has garnered rave reviews (The Advocate placed it on their list of the best non-fiction transgender books and readers of Ms. Magazine ranked it #16 on their list of the 100 Best Non-Fiction Books of All Time) and it has been used as teaching materials in gender studies, queer/LGBTQ studies, psychology and human sexuality courses in colleges and graduate schools across North America.
+She is best known for her book Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity (Seal Press), a collection of personal essays that reveal how misogyny frames popular assumptions about femininity, and shapes many of the myths and misconceptions people have about trans women.
+Since its publication in 2007, Whipping Girl has garnered rave reviews (The Advocate placed it on their list of the best non-fiction transgender books and readers of Ms. Magazine ranked it #16 on their list of the 100 Best Non-Fiction Books of All Time) and it has been used as teaching materials in gender studies, queer/LGBTQ studies, sociology, psychology, and human sexuality courses in colleges and graduate schools across North America.

-Julia’s other writings have appeared in numerous anthologies (including Yes Means Yes: Visions of Female Sexual Power and A World Without Rape, Transfeminist Perspectives: in and beyond Transgender and Gender Studies, Best Sex Writing 2013, Gender Outlaws: The Next Generation, and Word Warriors: 30 Leaders in the Women’s Spoken Word Movement), and in magazines and websites such as The Advocate, The Daily Beast, Bitch, AlterNet.org, Out, Velvetpark, Ms. Magazine blog, and Feministing.com.
-Her articles and essays tackle a broad range of topics related to gender and sexuality, including feminism and queer/LGBTQIA+ activism, transgender identities and issues, media and psychiatric depictions of gender and sexual minorities, the “nature versus nurture” debate, bisexuality, femininity and femme politics.
+Julia’s other writings have appeared in over a dozen anthologies (including Yes Means Yes: Visions of Female Sexual Power and A World Without Rape, Transfeminist Perspectives: in and beyond Transgender and Gender Studies, Best Sex Writing 2013, Gender Outlaws: The Next Generation, and Word Warriors: 30 Leaders in the Women’s Spoken Word Movement), and in magazines and websites such as The Advocate, The Daily Beast, Bitch, AlterNet.org, Out, Velvetpark, Ms. Magazine blog, and Feministing.com.
+Her articles and essays tackle a broad range of topics related to gender and sexuality, including feminism and queer/LGBTQIA+ activism, transgender identities and issues, media and psychiatric depictions of gender and sexual minorities, sexism, sexualization, the “nature versus nurture” debate, bisexuality, femininity and femme politics.

 Julia is also an accomplished spoken word artist.
 She is a slam poetry champion (having qualified for finals and/or semifinals in Berkeley, San Francisco, and San Jose in the past) and has performed spoken word at a variety of high profile events, including Toronto Pride, San Francisco Pride Main Stage, The San Francisco Dyke March, Ladyfest Bay Area, and The National Queer Arts Festival.